 One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

-Dog treats are important and useful when first introducing a new behavior when you’re training your dog, and are an integral part of positive reinforcement training.
+Dog treats are important and useful when first introducing a new behavior to your dog, and are an integral part of positive reinforcement training.
 We wouldn’t show up to work every day if we didn’t get a paycheck, and treats are a high-value currency to our dogs.

-They deserve to get paid for their work.
-Unfortunately, one of the main reasons dog owners opt for more punishment-based or ‘balanced’ dog training is the myth that if they start with treats to train their puppy, then they’ll always have to have food treats to make a behavior happen.
+Dogs deserve to get paid for their work.
+Unfortunately, one of the main reasons dog owners opt for more punishment-based or "balanced" dog training is the myth that if they start with treats to train their puppy, then they’ll always have to have food treats to make a behavior happen.
+The good news is, this simply isn’t true!
+It’s easy to fade out the use of food rewards while training your dog — and it’s one of the most important steps in dog training.
+Let's look at ways you can start training that set you up for fading out food treats later on and then dive into how to phase them out of your dog's training plan as you progress.

 Dogs find many things in life rewarding, and while tasty food treats are incredible motivators for your pup, there are times when a training treat isn’t what they really want.
 We call these things "real-life rewards."
 Use these moments to teach your dog that they can get what they want by offering a behavior you want.